elenalazarus/Lenging_System_Integration/README.md

 ## Key Files
 * LoanIntegrationTrigger - trigger class that fires when records are created, updated or deleted
-* LendingSystemIntegration - trigger handler that calls Queueable (considering it's not a class that calls external server, better to renamed it to LoanIntegrationTriggerHandler for clarity)
+* LendingSystemIntegration - trigger handler that calls Queueable (considering it's not a class that calls the external server, better to rename it to LoanIntegrationTriggerHandler for clarity)
 * LendingProcessorQueueable - asynchronous job for processing Loan records